mohammadbaghani/CRM/README.md

 # CRM Software project with React JS#
 <br>
 </br>
-Codes of project  are in branch master
+Codes are in branch master